cloud36/reinforcement_learning/monte_carlo/readme.md

 2. If a model of the world is not known.
 An agent must keep track of action values for each state i.e the average discounted reward for taking a specific action in each state.
 Once this table is built an agent can act greedily with respect to the action-values.

-## Insights
+## Some Facts about Monte Carlo Methods.

-Monte Carlo methods are known to have high variance, but no bias.
-This is an important consideration to take into account when ...
+1. Monte Carlo methods are known to have high bias, but no variance.